damorim/model-checking-tutorial/README.md

 # Java Bounded Model Checker (JBMC)

-JBMC is a Bounded Model Checker for Java program that uses the same back-end of the popular tool for C programs, CBMC.
+JBMC is a Bounded Model Checker for Java program that uses the same back-end of the Bounded Model Checker for C programs, CBMC.

 ### Running